jzhou45/Greek-Mythology-Card-Jitsu/README.md

   * Users are able to view their hand and remaining time on the bottom of the screen.
   * When time runs or when user and A.I. has chosen their cards, they will both display on the board, represented by user sprites in the above wireframe.
   * The top left represents all the cards the user has won with in the form of tokens or sprites, whereas the top right represents the A.I.'s.
+  * The top center section contains buttons to open a modal of information along with sound settings.

 ## Functionality & MVPs
-In Olympus Card-Jitsu, players will be able to:
+In Olympus Card-Jitsu, users will be able to:
-  * Select against 2 different A.I. opponents
+  * Interact with different aspects and element on the page for animations.
-  * Start new games with a shuffled deck
+  * Start games with a shuffled deck.
-  * Select and play cards from their hand
-  * See the current game state and points of both player and A.I.
+  * Hover over cards for more information.
+  * Play cards onto the board.
+  * Have cards be played for them, if timer runs out or player is away from keyboard.
+  * Restart game.

-In addition, this project will include:
+In addition, this project includes:
-  * Instructions on type matchups and rules of the game
+  * Instructions and in-game modals for instructions if player forgets.
-  * Audio and visual cues to the end of rounds and games
-  * Background music
+  * Music and sound effects.

 ## Technologies, Libraries, APIs
+This project will is implemented with the following technologies:
-Olympus Card-Jitsu will be made with Vanilla JavaScript through DOM Manipulation.
+  * Game functions and user interactions are handled with Vanilla JavaScript through DOM Manipulation.
+  * npm for mangaging project dependencies.
+  * Webpack and babel to bundle and transpile the source JavaScript Code.

 ## Implementation Timeline
-  * Friday Afternoon & Weekend: Develop game logic and functionality, along with simple A.I.
+  * Friday Afternoon & Weekend: Built card, hand, and deck classes and objects along with corresponding DOMs for user interactivity.
-  * Monday: Make HTML shell and set up DOM Manipulation
-  * Tuesday: Create decks for users and A.I. along with art associated with it, along with starting JavaScript and CSS animations
-  * Wednesday: Finish up animations and quality of life updates
+  * Monday: Implemented game logic for winning rounds, along with quality of life improvements to cards.
+  * Tuesday: Built A.I. and corresponding classes and game logic.
+  * Wednesday: Allowed for multiple rounds to be played and implemented game win logics.
-  * Thursday Morning: Deploy onto Github Pages
+  * Thursday Morning: Deploy onto GitHub Pages along with polishing user interface and experience.

-## Bonus Features:
-  * Add Power Up Cards
-  * Allow users to view deck list
-  * Allow users to build deck
-  * Allow users to explore more Greek lore and mythology through deck list
-  * Smarter A.I.s